sharmapraveen91/interview-questions/Mobile/Android.md

-# Advanced Android Development Interview Questions
+# Android Development Interview Questions

 ## 1. **Android Internals**
 1. **What are the key differences between a `Binder` and `Messenger` for inter-process communication in Android?
 Can you explain their usage scenarios and limitations?**